triflicacid/triflic-script/README.md

-# NodeJS Scripting Language
+# TriflicScript: NodeJS Scripting Language
 Started as a single-line maths-focused interpreter, allowing for maths involving complex number

 Now, supports multi-line programs with basic control structures.
 Due to origins this program, the interpreter has some quirks.

-If I has known how this would progress, I would've written this in Java or C++ for speed.
+If I had known how this would progress, I would've written this in Java or C++ for speed.
 As this is written in JavaScript, it is pretty slow: my script is interpreted (probably pretty badly), which is then interpreted by JavaScript's V8 and run as C++.
 Not very fast :(.

 For more help, see `programs/` and the built-in `help` function.